dalenewman/Cfg-NET/README.md

 ### Go Property-less?

-While I don't recommend it, Cfg-Net may be used without properties.
+While I don't recommend it, Cfg-NET may be used without properties.
 Instead of modeling your configuration with properties and `[Cfg()]` attributes, you may use the `Property()` and `Collection()` methods like this: